FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 17th November 2023.md

 to set out the expenditure necessary to carry out the functions of the Council and the income

-estimated to accrue to the Council.---
+estimated to accrue to the Council.
+---
 14

 ***The key objectives of the 2024 Budget are set out below:***